 At Novalia, Stone says: "The work of my team and myself is the realization of my childhood fascinations.
 We put electronics into paper, and paper is all around us."
-Stone sees herself as a “creative scientist,” blending art and science to create startling fusions of new and old technology.
-In addition to her work with Novalia, Stone is on the advisory board of Lifeboat, a think tank dedicated to solving the ethical challenges brought about by scientific advances.
+Stone sees herself as a "creative scientist," blending art and science to create startling fusions of new and old technology.
+In addition to her work with Novalia, Stone is a member of the Editors Code of Practice committee.

 Kate Stone’s TED talks

 Kate Stone’s journey to the TED stage began, of all places, in a London bar.
 In 2012, TED Curator Chris Anderson and Content Director Kelly Stoetzel embarked on a worldwide talent search, traveling to 14 cities on six continents.
 In each city, they hosted live events to find amazing speakers, and 34 of them ended […]Continue reading

 In her TED Talk, "I'm not your inspiration, thank you very much," comedian and disability advocate Stella Young explains why "inspiration porn" is such a downer.
 For Emily McManus, she brought to mind two other TED speakers, and a useful insight.Continue reading